 - Switching social and healthcare professionals over and over again to make it challenging to evaluate the senior’s health status

 - Family caregiver burnout or stress: Stressed caregivers can become frustrated, leading them to lash out at the older adults in their care.

 If a loved one is currently being cared for by a family member or other caregiver, be mindful of these risk factors, visit and call as often as possible to appraise the senior’s health, and play an active role in the person’s care.

 At San Diego Home Caregivers, we understand how important a senior loved one’s health and safety are, and we always take the necessary steps to ensure we provide the best care.
 Every member of our senior care team has undergone a comprehensive background check, reference checks, and a personal interview to guarantee they meet our high care standards.
-Contact us today at (619) 487-9000 to learn more about our services in elderly care in San Diego, CA.
+Contact us today at (619) 487-9000 to learn more about our La Jolla senior care services and the communities we serve.